yalue/cudabrot/README.md

 To compile and run this program, you need to be using a Linux system with CUDA installed (the more recent the version, the better), and a CUDA-capable GPU.
+See below for instructions on AMD, using HIP.

 Compile the program simply by running `make`.
 Run it by running `./cudabrot`.
 A summary of command-line arguments can be obtained by running